neicnordic/ai-with-dummies/README.md

 You will need 5 people for this game, 4 will act as a hidden layer in the network and 1 person acts acts out the ouput layer.
 The input layer will be automatically handled by the game rules.

 Print out the material in the "material" folder.
-After this you should have
+After this you should have:

 * 3 x 4 stacks of paper in different colors, with "-1", "0", and "1" printed on them, signifying the weights between the input layer and the hidden layer.
 * 4 papers with "1" on them, signifying the weights between the hidden layer and the input layer.